 Plants That Are Toxic To Ducks

-Please see The Open Sanctuary Project’s Global Toxic Plant Database and filter Species Afflicted by ducks in order to see a list of plants across the world that are toxic to ducks.
+In this resource, we have compiled a list of a number of plants known to be toxic in some way to ducks.
+If you’d like a more detailed list and/or pictures of plants toxic to ducks and other species, check out The Open Sanctuary Project’s Global Toxic Plant Database and filter Species Afflicted by ducks in order to see a list of plants across the world that are toxic to ducks.
 Please note that, while comprehensive, this list may not contain every single plant toxic to ducks!

 Other Potential Duck Toxins